cyrila24/personal/index.md

 I am Associate Professor of Political Science at [Universitat Autònoma de Barcelona](https://www.uab.cat).

-My research focuses has focused on political behavior, political parties, labor market policies and inequalities.
-My ongoing research explores the the consequences of social policy reform and in particular the introduction of equal and non-transfreable paternity leave entitlements in Spain.
+My research focuses political representation and accountability, with a particular insterest in how they are shaped by party systems, institutions and socioeconomic and gender-based inequalities.
+My current work investigates the consequences of social policy reforms, particularly the introduction of equal and non-transferable paternity leave entitlements in Spain.

 I am the Director of the [Master's Program in Political Science](https://master-ciencia-politica.uab.cat/).